CMLTeam/CodeVsCovid19/api-contract.md

 <--
 ```
    [
         {
+        slotId: integer,
         asString: string, //representation like string: "08.00 - 10.30 AM"
         startDate: datetime, // ISO8601, start date to sort by
         endDate: datetime, // ISO8601, end date to maybe sort by
         freeCapacity: integer // how many people may join slot
-       }
+        },
+        ...
     ]
 ```

 POST /took-slot